taitanang/Taitanang_BlueStampPortfolio/index.md

 # Schematics
 ![Main Car Schematic](Screenshot 2025-06-20 at 14.08.30.png)
+Figure 1

 ![Glove Schematic](Screenshot 2025-06-20 at 14.37.05.png)
+Figure 2

+Figure 1: This is a schematic of the Gesture Controlled Robot car.
+Figure 2: This is a schematic of the glove circuits.

 # Code
 <!-- Here's where you'll put your code.
 The syntax below places it into a block of code.
 Follow the guide [here]([url](https://www.markdownguide.org/extended-syntax/)) to learn how to customize it to your project needs. -->